watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 ![](../images/lab8-3.png)

-As with netstat, you can expand the `ss` command with options to filter or customize output.
+As with `netstat`, you can expand the `ss` command with options to filter or customize output.

 ## 4. Checking Network Operations